VersiumAnalytics/reach-api-sdk-node/README.md

 npm install @versium/reach-api-sdk-node
 ```
 NOTE: As of this writing, the package has not yet been published to NPM.

 You may also grab the dist/index.js file and use it in your project.
+In this case you will need to install the runtime dependencies manually, currently the only dependency is `node-fetch`.

 ## Usage
 1. Import the ReachClient class: